Creating Context Menus for Apps¶

 Matrix¶

-provides several matrix utility functions for
+The module matrix provides several matrix utility functions for

 transformation matrices, poses and trajectories.
 Transformation